ypaulsussman/yblog/content/posts/Idea for ABE Phonics App.md

 Successfully clearing either queue's items requires different skills, both analytic and compositional, so I’m taking it as an opportunity to apply some (_admittedly pretty naïve_) [interleaving,](https://www.scientificamerican.com/article/the-interleaving-effect-mixing-it-up-boosts-learning/) and doing my best to switch off between (developing/interrogating the ideas) and (organizing/contemplating the notes.)

 That latter queue, however, has about twice as much material, so I've been exploring some daydream-jottings I might otherwise have dismissed out of hand.
-Which has more than once put me in the interesting situation of engaging with line of text for which I retain absolutely no context: like the above!
+Which has more than once put me in the interesting situation of engaging with line of text for which I retain absolutely _no_ context: like, for example, the excerpt above!

 Specifically: [didn’t I already do this?](https://github.com/ypaulsussman/karen_english_picture_dictionary) And, sure, badly: but also, like... two years ago?
-This '_idea_' post has become, then, less of a brainstorm and more of a two-years-out retrospective on the "Karen-English Picture Dictionary," or KEPD.
+This '_idea_' post has become, then, less of a brainstorm and more of a many-months-out retrospective on the "Karen-English Picture Dictionary," or KEPD.

 ## What Could We Do About It?